nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 * Engineers are using TensorFlow to analyze auditory data in the rainforest to detect logging trucks and other illegal activities.
 * Scientists in Africa are using TensorFlow to detect diseases in Cassava plants to improving yield for farmers.
 * Finding free parking space. http://www.peazy.in has developed an app using machine learning to assist with finding a free parking space in crowded cities.
+* All kind of card games.
+With the use of the FOSS RLCard toolkit (see open ML Software section) the use of Reinforcement Learning (RL) in card games is possible.

 .. sub chapter with real exiting business examples